 Executive Summary

-On April 30, 2026, the Pennsylvania Supreme Court issued its opinion in Borough of West Chester v.
-Pennsylvania State System of Higher Education, No. 9 MAP 2023, holding that the Borough of West Chester's stormwater management charge constitutes a local tax rather than a fee for service.
-The decision affirmed a unanimous 2023 Commonwealth Court ruling and resolved a long-pending question about how Pennsylvania courts will characterize impervious-surface-based stormwater charges.
-For NewGen's stormwater utility clients in the Commonwealth, and potentially for clients in the more than two thousand jurisdictions nationwide that operate stormwater utilities, the decision warrants careful attention and a deliberate strategic response.
+On April 30, 2026, the Pennsylvania Supreme Court ruled in Borough of West Chester v.
+Pennsylvania State System of Higher Education, No. 9 MAP 2023, that the Borough of West Chester's (Borough) stormwater management charge is a local tax, not a service fee.
+This decision affirmed a unanimous 2023 Commonwealth Court ruling and clarified how Pennsylvania courts will classify impervious-surface-based stormwater charges.
+NewGen's stormwater utility clients in Pennsylvania, and those in over 2,000 jurisdictions nationwide, should review this decision closely and consider a strategic response.

-The holding is narrow on its facts but broad in its framework.
-The Court addressed a home rule borough that adopted a stormwater charge directly through ordinance and applied it to a tax-immune state university.
-The Court did not directly address charges imposed by stormwater authorities created under the Municipality Authorities Act, nor did it address the question of refunds for previously collected charges.
-The Court did, however, articulate a two-step test that will govern fee/tax characterization across Pennsylvania municipal practice for the foreseeable future.
+The Court's decision is fact-specific but establishes a broad framework.
+It addressed a home rule borough that imposed a stormwater charge by ordinance on a tax-exempt state university.
+The Court did not address charges from stormwater authorities under the Municipality Authorities Act (MAA) or the issue of refunds for past charges.
+However, it sets out a two-step test that will guide fee and tax classification in Pennsylvania municipal practice going forward.

-The two-step test centers on capacity, not proportionality.
-At step one, a court must determine whether the municipality is acting in a public or quasiprivate capacity, considering the purpose underlying the municipality's participation in the service and the nature of the relationship between the municipality and the recipients.
-If the municipality acts in its public capacity — that is, out of duty for the public benefit and without a voluntary, contractual relationship — the charge is a tax and the inquiry ends.
-Only if the municipality acts in a quasiprivate capacity does the court reach step two, the question of whether the charge is reasonably proportional to the service rendered.
+The two-step test focuses on the municipality's capacity rather than proportionality.
+First, the court determines if the municipality acts in a public or quasi-private capacity by examining the purpose of the service and the relationship with recipients.
+If the municipality acts in its public capacity, serving the public benefit and without a voluntary, contractual relationship, the charge is a tax and no further analysis is needed.
+Only if the municipality acts in a quasi-private capacity does the court consider whether the charge is reasonably proportional to the service provided.

-The application is fact-driven and program-specific.
-The Court found that West Chester's stormwater program operates in a public capacity because the program is driven by federal and state mandates (Clean Water Act, NPDES, Pennsylvania Storm Water Management Act), the ordinance emphasizes public health and welfare, the benefits flow primarily to the community at large rather than to individual ratepayers, and the imposition of the charge on essentially all developed property within the Borough does not reflect a voluntary, contractual relationship.
+Application of the test depends on specific facts and program details.
+The Court determined that West Chester's stormwater program operates in a public capacity because it is mandated by federal and state laws (Clean Water Act, National Pollutant Discharge Elimination System (NPDES), Pennsylvania Storm Water Management Act), the ordinance prioritizes public health and welfare, benefits primarily serve the broader community, and the charge applies to nearly all developed properties without a voluntary, contractual relationship.

-The fiscal exposure for Pennsylvania municipalities is substantial.
-Pennsylvania has 1,061 designated MS4s (one Large, one Medium, 1,059 Small) carrying NPDES permit obligations.
-Approximately fifty Pennsylvania municipalities have adopted impervious-surface-based stormwater charges.
-Tax-exempt property exposure varies sharply by jurisdiction: amicus briefs identified that approximately 23 percent of Philadelphia's stormwater revenue derives from likely tax-exempt customers, and approximately 41 percent of property in Harrisburg is owned by the Commonwealth alone, with additional property held by twenty-eight other tax-exempt entities.
-In tax-exempt-heavy jurisdictions, reclassification could shift hundreds of thousands to millions of dollars in annual cost recovery from large, high-impervious-surface payers to the remaining residential and commercial customer base.
+The financial impact for Pennsylvania municipalities is significant.
+The state has 1,061 designated Municipal Separate Storm Sewer Systems (MS4s) (1 Large, 1 Medium, 1,059 Small) with NPDES permit obligations, and about 50 municipalities have adopted impervious-surface-based stormwater charges.
+Exposure to tax-exempt properties varies by jurisdiction: amicus briefs note that approximately 23% of Philadelphia's stormwater revenue comes from likely tax-exempt customers, and roughly 41% of Harrisburg's property is owned by the Commonwealth, with additional holdings by 28 other tax-exempt entities.
+In jurisdictions with many tax-exempt properties, reclassification could shift substantial annual costs from large, high-impervious-surface payers to residential and commercial customers.

-The cross-border landscape is mixed and remains so.
-The Pennsylvania Supreme Court joined a minority position represented by the U.S. Court of Federal Claims in DeKalb County, Georgia v.
-United States (2013), holding that stormwater charges with general public benefits constitute taxes.
-The Fourth Circuit (Virginia), the Maine Supreme Judicial Court, the West Virginia Supreme Court of Appeals, and the Arizona courts have all reached the opposite conclusion.
-As of the 2025 Western Kentucky University Stormwater Utility Survey, 2,147 stormwater utilities operate across the United States, and the federal government has codified that reasonable stormwater fees are not taxes for purposes of federal agency payment obligations.
+The legal landscape varies by jurisdiction.
+The Pennsylvania Supreme Court aligning with the U.S. Court of Federal Claims in DeKalb County, Georgia v.
+United States (2013), held that stormwater charges with general public benefits are taxes.
+In contrast, the Fourth Circuit (Virginia), the Maine Supreme Judicial Court, the West Virginia Supreme Court of Appeals, and the Arizona courts have reached the opposite conclusion.
+The 2025 Western Kentucky University Stormwater Utility Survey reports 2,147 stormwater utilities nationwide, and a 2011 federal statute (P.L.
+111-378, 124 Stat.
+4128) requires federal agencies to pay stormwater charges "even if denominated as a tax."
+This statute serves as a sovereign-immunity waiver and does not classify stormwater charges as fees.
+Congress intentionally avoided addressing the fee-versus-tax distinction.

 Justice Mundy's concurrence provides a roadmap.
-Justice Mundy reserved judgment on stormwater charges in other municipalities where proceeds are directed solely to direct stormwater remediation and where calculation methodology more rigorously ties the charge to discrete benefits.
-The concurrence is not binding precedent, but it identifies the design choices — ordinance findings, fund usage, calculation methodology, and credit structures — that may preserve fee status under the Court's new framework.
+Justice Mundy reserved judgment on stormwater charges in municipalities where proceeds are used only for direct stormwater remediation and where calculation method closely links charges to specific benefits.
+While not binding precedent, the concurrence highlights design choices such as ordinance findings, fund usage, calculation methods, and credit structures that may help maintain fee status under the Court's new framework.

-The West Chester decision does not, on its face, invalidate every stormwater charge in Pennsylvania.
-It does, however, place the burden of design discipline squarely on municipalities and stormwater authorities.
-The charges most likely to survive scrutiny will be those whose enabling ordinances, fund usage, calculation methodologies, and customer relationships look more like the water and wastewater services Pennsylvania courts have long recognized as quasiprivate — and less like a charge for a regulatory compliance program.
-For NewGen clients with stormwater utilities in Pennsylvania, the operational priority is a defensible reassessment of program structure, ordinance language, and revenue exposure to tax-exempt customers.
+The West Chester decision does not automatically invalidate all stormwater charges in Pennsylvania.
+However, it requires municipalities and stormwater authorities to ensure strong design discipline.
+Charges are more likely to withstand scrutiny if their ordinances, funding sources, calculation methods, and customer relationships resemble those of water and wastewater services recognized by Pennsylvania courts as quasi-private rather than regulatory compliance fees.
+For NewGen clients with stormwater utilities in Pennsylvania, the immediate priority is to reassess program structure, ordinance language, and revenue exposure to tax-exempt customers to ensure defensibility.

 The West Chester Case: Facts and Procedural History